asc-csa/ckanext-asc-csa/installation guide/installation guide_en.md

 - Installation and deployment
 - Development notes

-The "Installation and deployment" section of this document is a step by step guide on how to install a source install of CKAN and extend it further with CSA-developed features.
+The "Installation and deployment" section of this document is a step-by-step guide on how to install a source install of CKAN and extend it further with CSA-developed features.

 The "Development notes" section of this document goes into specifics about each developed feature of CKAN.
 It was originally meant as a "write as you go" document so at times it may seem a bit unclear.